Above-the-Garage/spwnnmark/README.md

 Amusingly the c7g.16xlarge is a Graviton 3 and costs a bit over $2.00 / hour.
 The c8g.24xlarge is about $4.00 / hour.
 There is a 48xlarge version but none were available in my AZ when I tried to launch one.  :)

+The c8i-96xlarge with 384 vCPUs is very slow (well, almost ten seconds) on the first run and blast through the entire dictionary in under one second on the second run.
+The way the code works to make this embarassingly parallel is to load the dictionary in each core (or pseudo core) dynamically on the first run.
+So the first run includes the dictionary creation.
+The second run uses all the cores simultaneously with the only likely contention being memory contention and so blasts through the test.

 The t4g.2xlarge is pretty bad-ass Graviton - 8 real cores that an burst up for 9 hours.
 You an get a lot done on that!  $200/month.
 The rci.32xlarge with 128 virtual cores (but really only 64 real ones and 64 useless hyperthreaded ones) is Intel and costs a bit over $8.00 / hour.